tf-encrypted/tf-encrypted/docs/RELEASING.md

    as expected.
 If at any point a bug is found repeat steps 1-3 until the release works as expected.
 4. Once the release candidate work as expected, create a new branch based off master (e.g. `release-0.1.0`), update the files above with the true release version, and merge it into the master branch on TF Encrypted's GitHub.
-Once done, just as we did for the release candidate, create a tag (e.g. `git tag release-0.1.0`) off of the merge commit and push it to github (e.g. `git push origin release-0.1.0`).
+Once you have verified that the CircleCI jobs have finished as we did for the release candidate, create a tag (e.g. `git tag 0.1.0`) off of the merge commit and push it to github (e.g. `git push origin 0.1.0`).
 5. Once the build on Circle CI has passed for our full release it should be available to the world to start using!
 Don't forget to tweet about it :)